Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 ## Notes

-When multiple people or places have the same name, e.g., Joshua, we label them Joshua1, Joshua2, etc.
+When multiple people or places have the same name, e.g., _Joshua_, we label them _Joshua1_, _Joshua2_, etc.
-However, if one of the characters is mentioned more often than the others, we remove that suffix for convenience, so we could end up with Joshua1, Joshua, Joshua3, etc.
+However, if one of the characters is mentioned more often than the others, we remove that suffix for convenience, so we could end up with _Joshua1_, _Joshua_, _Joshua3_, etc.
 Although that has its own inconsistencies, in general we expect this to be shorter and more helpful to humans than the TIPNR format using "Name@firstReference".

 We also prefix names with 'P' for person, 'Q' for persons/group, 'L' for locations, and 'D' for deities/gods.
-So the above examples would end up as PJoshua1, PJoshua, PJoshua3, etc.
+So the above examples would end up as _PJoshua1_, _PJoshua_, _PJoshua3_, etc.

+Currently all the "Others" are marked with 'D' even though they're not all deities/gods.
+Improving this is work for further investigation.

+There may also be the mid_People.json, mid_Places.json, and mid_Others.json
+files produced by the converter script but not checked into GitHub as they're not of particular use except for debugging.